frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 ![thats-all-folks](https://media3.giphy.com/media/lD76yTC5zxZPG/giphy.gif?cid=ecf05e477c8s5rct86yltjz5cmmfdcl2icck93gxb8ufrk08&rid=giphy.gif&ct=g)

 Bravo, you've made it here!
 Hopefully, you learnt a few things while reading this article, which still has a lot of room for improvements.
+If you spotted some imprecisions, mistakes, or if you have improvement ideas, please let me know!

-[^]:it might even be worse because the video will be upsampled upon rendering.
+[^1]:it might even be worse because the video will be upsampled upon rendering.
 [^2]:some manufacturers, like Apple, don't let people easily tweak the inside of their laptops.
 [^3]:modern laptops will have an integrated GPU (iGPU), when they don't have a dedicated GPU (dGPU).
 Usually the iGPU brand is the same as the CPU's manufacturer.
-[^4]:note: CPU generation is very important.
-For instance, Intel Core i5 12th gen >= i7 11th gen.
+[^4]:CPU generation can be more important than the model type.
+For instance, Intel Core i5 12th gen are more powerful than i7 11th gen.
 [^5]:I would be using it for Deep Learning more specifically.
-[^6]:corresponds to 1920 by 1080 pixels, also called FHD (Full High Definition).